 devices using standardized, typed URs.

-The following major categories of key material are available as URs: seeds, HD keys, and BIP 39 words.
+The following major categories of key material are available as URs: seeds, HD keys, EC keys, public-key cryptography keys, and other cryptographic keys and signatures.

 Why Use URs for Key Material?